Tim-DK/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-ios.md

 ## Tunnel for MAM iOS SDK Architecture

-The following diagram describes the flow from a managed app that has successfully been integrated with Tunnel for MAM SKD for iOS.
+The following diagram describes the flow from a managed app that has successfully been integrated with Tunnel for MAM SDK for iOS.

 :::image type="content" source="./media/microsoft-tunnel-mam-ios/tunnel-for-mam-ios-flow.png" alt-text="Drawing of the Microsoft Tunnel Gateway for MAM on iOS architecture.":::